jtduchesne/Nestled/README.md

 -----
 *Unfortunately, I cannot provide the games for legal reasons, so you have to load your own `.NES` files.
-There's a lot of places on the internet where you can get that...
+There are lots of places on the internet where you can get that...